Predictor-System-Projects/Stock-Market-Prediction/README.md

 # Stock-Market-Prediction
-Stock Market Prediction using Machine Learning
+Stock Market Prediction using Machine Learning using Linear Regression.